 Men Are Less Likely Than Women to Seek Out Health Care

-Did you know that ?
-In fact, a conducted in 2016 proved that approximately 60% of men do not go to the doctor even if they believe they have a serious medical condition.
+Did you know that men are less likely than women to seek out health care?
+In fact, a survey conducted in 2016 proved that approximately 60% of men do not go to the doctor even if they believe they have a serious medical condition.
 Although many of us do not enjoy trips to the doctor, early detection and intervention of health concerns are essential to receiving effective treatment for our health conditions.
 Delaying annual checkups or ignoring medical problems can lead to severe conditions that may have been prevented by regular checkups.
 If you are looking for ways to improve your health habits and living decisions, here are a few suggestions:

 - Do not ignore warning signs